odarriba/docker-plex/README.md

 Due to some network security aspects of Docker, the container is going to be running in a separate subnet, **so you can't really access your Plex server for configuration** (to do it, the server should be in the same network).

-**Soltuion:**, you must edit a file called `Preferences.xml` inside your configuration folder.
+**Solution:**, you must edit a file called `Preferences.xml` inside your configuration folder.
 On it you have to add an attribute to the tag `<Preference>`, following this structure: `allowedNetworks="192.168.0.0/255.255.255.0"` (with your own's network configuration).

 After making the change you can restart the container and you should be able to access to your Plex Media Server using your web browser (`http://your_server_ip:32400/web`).